 Having specific roles for volunteers to apply for helps to provide more interesting and engaging volunteering activities, so we only take on new volunteers when we need support in a specific area or role.
 Our volunteering opportunities are advertised below , as well as on our social media channels and on the Volunteering Wales website.

 You can find both an electronic and printable versions of the Application Form and the Equal Opportunities Form below.
-We prefer online applications as it’s more environmentally friendly and easier all round but if you can’t complete our online application, please feel free to print and either scan / post them to us.
+We prefer online applications as it’s more environmentally friendly, but if you can’t complete our online application, please feel free to print and either scan / post them to us.
 We need both the Application and the Equal Opps forms please.

 Give us as much information as you can, make sure we know why you would be great for the role!